MadeByThePinsHub/setup-railway-cli-action/README.md

 Note that this Railway CLI stuff in GitHub Actions is under work-in-progress and only the default mode will only work on `v0.1.0` for now.
 Contributors are always welcome!

-## Legal Disclaimer

-> That's too long, but to summarize: Neither Andrei Jiroh or The Pins Team is not affliated with Railway Corp.
-This is just an community project we made to make setting up Railway CLI not only more easier, but with more customizations, like building from source and using NPM to install it.

-We're not affliated with Railway Corporation, and Andrei Jiroh isn't their employee nor The Pins Team is an independent business branch of Railway Corp.
-We're just their users of the service, and we're not an company by the way.

-As most open-source projects do, the team is currently only have one team member working on this project, among maintaining the team handbook and others (and most of the community members that are publicly mentioned on our GitHub org's members list are probably busy with other stuff and we don't usually bother them unless we call an meeting).

 ## Using the Action

 It's easy as plugging the action to your workflow files painlessly, if you only use project tokens.